farismismar/eesc7v86-fall22/README.md

 The additional file `PlottingUtils.py` is a class used to plot probability density functions (PDF) and cumulative distribution functions (CDF) for various configurations (joint, marginal) PDFs and CDFs, box plots, and PDFs/CDFs for mulitple variables on a single plot.

+The preprint updates will be uploaded here under the name `primer.pdf`

 ## Citation

-If you use this codes (or any code segments thereof) in a scientific publication, we would appreciate citations to the this [preprint](https://arxiv.org/abs/2312.17713) to keep track of the impact.
+If you use this codes (or any code segments thereof) in a scientific publication, we would appreciate citations to the this preprint to keep track of the impact.

 `@misc{mismar2023quick, title={A Quick Primer on Machine Learning in Wireless Communications}, author={Faris B. Mismar}, year={2023}, month=dec, eprint={2312.17713}, archivePrefix={arXiv}, primaryClass={cs.NI}}`